Maxpeng92/Hadoop-LogProc/README.md

 Directed Join
 =======
 The shuffle overhead in the repartition join can be decreased if both L and R have already been partitioned on the join key before the join operation.
-This can be accomplished by pre-partitioning L on the join key as log records are generated and by pre- partitioning R on the join key when it is loaded into the DFS.
+This can be accomplished by pre-partitioning L on the join key as log records are generated and by pre-partitioning R on the join key when it is loaded into the DFS.
 Then at query time, matching partitions from L and R can be directly joined

 	Inits:
-		- If Ri not exist in local storage then remotely retrieve Ri and store locally HRi ← build a hash table from Ri
+		- If Ri not exists in local storage then remotely retrieve Ri and store locally HRi ← build a hash table from Ri

 	Map phase:
 		- Input: (K: null, V: a record from a split of Li)
 		- Output: join V with HRi by join key of V and join key of HRi

-We can see directed join only store a hash table of Ri (part of R) which is small, so it is avoid run out of memory in the case of R is big or L table is skewed.
-The disadvantage of this approach are that R and L must be pre-partitioning.
+We can see directed join only store a hash table of Ri (part of R), which is small, so it is avoid run out of memory in the case of R is big or L table is skewed.
+The disadvantage of this approach is that R and L must be pre-partitioning.

 Broadcast Join
 =======